Taiwanese Court Delivers Landmark Ruling In Favour Of Marriage Equality

 "A beacon of equality in Asia."

+"Second, the executive department will take into account today's decision and the opinions of all parties to submit a legal proposal as soon as possible for the Legislature to review.
+The third reading must be completed on time.

+"Third, we call on all of society to treat others who may have differing opinions from our own with understanding, patience and respect.
+We believe that Taiwan is democratic enough to resolve disagreements and differences."

-Taipei Mayor Ko Wen-je posted a status on Facebook and called it "a historic moment."
+Taipei City Mayor Ko Wen-je also posted a status on Facebook, calling the decision "a historic moment."

+"This is a historic moment.
+I often say, 'Don't be afraid of conflict, but we must have a mechanism to resolve this conflict.'

+"The Taipei City Government is calling for an interpretation, and this is an attitude: A way to promote societal discussions, and to move towards progressive, meaningful attitudes."

 Kassy Cho reported from Taiwan.